 If you only have a few days, use this itinerary as a menu to select the activities that best suit your interests.
 Also, feel free to mix up the days – you don’t have to follow the days in order – this is your vacation!
 And, if you don’t have a chance to “do it all,” please visit us again.

-Begin your trip with a visit to the Anasazi Heritage Center.
+Begin your trip with a visit to the Canyons of the Ancients Visitor Center and Museum.
 Here, you’ll gain a greater understanding of the Ancestral Puebloans that once thrived in this land.
 This museum is also the visitor center for the Canyons of the Ancients National Monument.
 Families find the hands-on activities entertaining for young kids.
-Different exhibits make their way in and out of the Anasazi Heritage Center throughout the year, so keep an eye on the Center’s webpage for upcoming exhibits and events.
+Different exhibits make their way in and out of the Canyons of the Ancients Visitor Center and Museum throughout the year, so keep an eye on the Center’s webpage for upcoming exhibits and events.

 Day 2: Mesa Verde National Park